taesoosong/taesoosong.github.io/_pages/research.md

 </p>

-## Economic and Moral Boundaries of Belonging: Immigration, Race, and Housing
+## Housing Inclusion and Exclusion among Immigrants
 ---
 My other line of research uses **mixed methods** to examine how immigration reshapes—and is simultaneously shaped by—racialized boundaries of belonging in housing markets.
 Focusing on Asian populations in the United States and Canada, an underrepresented group in housing research, I trace how historical and contemporary land use regimes, housing policies, and racialized political and media narratives continue to reproduce differential inclusion and inequality across scales.